 Include videos of your grandma too.
 You can use these videos to help you remember your grandmother.
 A lot of people struggle to remember details about the people they love after they die.
 The voice of your grandma and records of her can help you remember her forever.

 Finally, add interviews from others sharing their memories of this special woman.
 Let your friends and family know that you want to record their memories.
 Give them enough notice that they get a chance to think about what they want to say.

 Share the video with others.
 Those who are unable to attend the funeral will appreciate watching the video.
 And it can be something to watch whenever you are missing your grandma.

 Tip: If everybody can't make the funeral, you might consider hosting a virtual or online funeral along with or in place of an in-person event.
 Virtual funeral planning services, like GatheringUs, will help you put together a professional-grade video, along with plan and facilitate the event.

 2. Distribute flower seeds

 Was your Grandma known for a particular flower or plant?
 You could buy the flower seeds in bulk.
-Repackage the seeds in individual bags and add a label that displays your grandma’s name.
+Repackage the seeds in individual bags or opt for packets if you're short on time, and add a label that displays your grandma’s name.
 Make sure you include instructions on how to plant the seeds.
 You could also include a photo of your grandma on the tag.